 - Coaching is not allowed at any time during play.
 Coaching is permitted only off-court during rest periods.

-- Wilson US Open, heavy duty balls will be used for all matches.
+- Wilson US Open, Extra Duty balls will be used for all matches.

 - All players must be registered for the tournament before play.